 In Romania, when pre-Sumerian Cucuteni Culture first introduced male cross-dressing figures, “religious canon was loosened and artists began to take charge of their own art” (Monah, 2011).
 The mythical ancestor in Cucuteni Culture is a hermaphrodite (the Primordial Ox mentioned in the Zoroastrian Avesta).
 Since there is still a local rain-making custom that involves men wearing dresses and flamboyant adornments, I suggest that the Cucuteni male cross-dressing figures were religious performers, a reiteration of a primordial “gesture” with significance for the community.
 It seems to have terminated the need to maintain a prestigious image, as in the beginning Cucuteni Culture thrived on accumulation of prestigious objects.

 1. The Rose of Versailles/1997.
 The story of Lady Oscar, an androgynous-looking woman raised as a boy at the court of Marie Antoinette, was popular in many countries including Saudi Arabia.
 The animé is from 1979, referencing the fashion of that time and back-sending it to 1789, during the French Revolution.
-My style of placing together different scenes from a character’s “destiny” helped me understand their essence.
-In this case, it was not fitting in on any political side, historical changes, and figuring out one’s true feelings amidst all that turmoil.
+My style of placing together different scenes from a character’s “destiny” helped me understand their message.
+In this case, it was not fitting in on any political side, due to historical changes, and figuring out one’s true feelings amidst all that turmoil.

 2. Medusa/2002.
 Ink on smooth-finish paper, cut-out.
 One of my first attempts to draw Brian May of Queen, who (in his words) appeared “androgynous, esoteric” to American audiences.
 In Greek mythology, Medusa is misrepresented as evil due to her mortality, suggesting that a secret is missing from elite knowledge (from their belief in classical dualism).
-For me the image had been just a funny joke, but the video for the song Resurrection actually shows May with Medusa hair “rising” from a prison of ignorance to visionary shamanism.
-The arrival of YouTube hadn’t happened yet.
+For me the drawing had been only in jest, but the rare video for the song Resurrection (YouTube hadn’t happened yet) actually shows May with Medusa hair “rising” from a prison of ignorance to visionary shamanism.